jnd0/jnd0.github.io/README.md

 # Comming soon

-This site will be available soon
+This site is currently under developement.

 Apologies for the inconvenience